Henry Akubuiro: Early life and career

 He won the 1998 BBC World Service Young Reporters' Competition and the National Essay Competition organised by the Federal Ministry of Youth and Sports.

-And in 2005, he won the ANA Literary Journalist of the Year; while his unpublished juvenilia, Little Wizard of Okokomaiko, won the 2009 ANA/Lantern Prize for Fiction.
+In 2005, he won the ANA Literary Journalist of the Year; while his unpublished juvenilia, Little Wizard of Okokomaiko, won the 2009 ANA/Lantern Prize for Fiction.

 In 2016, he wrote Prodigals in Paradise, which was shortlisted for the 2016 ANA Prose Prize.

+Akubuiro's children book, Mighty Mite and Golden Jewel was longlisted for the 2024 Nigeria Prize for Literature.